George Platt Lynes

 George Platt Lynes (April 15, 1907 – December 6, 1955) was an American fashion and commercial photographer who worked in the 1930s and 1940s.
-He produced photographs featuring many gay artists and writers from the 1940s that were acquired by the Kinsey Institute after his death in 1955.
+He produced photographs featuring many gay artists and writers from the 1940s that were acquired by the Kinsey Institute.

 Early life

-Born in East Orange, New Jersey to Adelaide Sparkman and Joseph Russell Lynes (died 1932).
-His younger brother was Joseph Russell Lynes, Jr. (1910–1991).
-Lynes spent his childhood in New Jersey but attended the Berkshire School in Massachusetts, where he was a classmate of Lincoln Kirstein (1907–1996).
+Born in East Orange, New Jersey to Adelaide Sparkman and Joseph Russell Lynes.
+His younger brother was Joseph Russell Lynes, Jr. Lynes spent his childhood in New Jersey but attended the Berkshire School in Massachusetts, where he was a classmate of Lincoln Kirstein.
 He was sent to Paris in 1925 with the idea of better preparing him for college.
 His life was forever changed by the circle of friends that he would meet there including Gertrude Stein, Glenway Wescott, Monroe Wheeler.
-He attended Yale University in 1926, but dropped out after a year to move to New York City.
+He attended Yale University in 1926, but dropped out a few months later to move to New York City.

 Career

-He returned to the United States with the idea of a literary career and he even opened a bookstore in Englewood, New Jersey in 1927.
+Lynes returned to the United States with the idea of a literary career and he even opened a bookstore in Englewood, New Jersey in 1927.
 He first became interested in photography not with the idea of a career, but to take photographs of his friends and display them in his bookstore.

 Returning to France the next year in the company of Wescott and Wheeler, he traveled around Europe for the next several years, always with his camera at hand.
-He developed close friendships within a larger circle of artists including Jean Cocteau and Julien Levy, the art dealer and critic.
+He developed close friendships within a larger circle of artists including Jean Cocteau and Julien Levy, an art dealer and critic.
 Levy would exhibit his photographs in his gallery in New York City in 1932 and Lynes would open his studio there that same year.